AdobeDocs/commerce-frontend-core/src/pages/javascript/custom.md

 title: Use custom JavaScript
 ---

-This topic discusses how to use custom [JavaScript](https://glossary.magento.com/javascript) components with the components provided by Magento or custom replacement implementations.
+This topic discusses how to use custom [JavaScript](https://glossary.magento.com/javascript) components with the components provided by the application or custom replacement implementations.

-We strongly recommend that you do not change the source code of default Magento components and widgets.
+We strongly recommend that you do not change the source code of default components and widgets.
 All customizations must be implemented in custom modules or themes.

-## Add a custom JS component {#custom_js_overview}
+## Add a custom JS component

 To add a custom JS component (module), take the following steps: